 Russian Authorities Deny the Abuses

-A spokesperson for Chechen leader Ramzan Kadyrov called the reports of detention and abuse “absolute lies and disinformation.”
-He denied the existence of LGBT people in the region and alluded to so-called “honor killings” of LGBT people, saying that “if such people existed in Chechnya, law enforcement would not have to worry about them, as their own relatives would have sent them to where they could never return.”
+A spokesperson for Chechen leader Ramzan Kadyrov referred to reports of detention and abuse as “absolute lies and disinformation.”
+He denied the existence of LGBT people in the region and stated that “if such people existed in Chechnya, law enforcement would not have to worry about them, as their own relatives would have sent them to where they could never return.”

-An initial investigation, conducted by Chechen authorities, turned up no evidence of any wrongdoing and was widely understood to be a sham.
-A new federal investigation is underway and Russian activists, while wary, are holding out some hope that there will be results.
+An initial investigation conducted by Chechen authorities uncovered no evidence of any crime and was widely understood as illegitimate.
+A new federal investigation is underway.
+Russian LGBT activists, while wary, are hopeful that there will be results.

 International Outrage and Response

-The U.S. Department of State condemned the attacks and called on the Russian authorities to conduct a thorough investigation.
+The U.S. Department of State condemned the violence and urged the Russian authorities to conduct a thorough investigation.
 The Department of State also expressed concern about “the widespread discrimination and violence against LGBTI persons in Russia or any society” and called on the Russian government “to protect all people from discrimination and violence.”
-This was followed by a statement from U.S. Ambassador to the United Nations, Nikki Haley, who called on Chechen authorities to "immediately investigate these allegations, hold anyone involved accountable, and take steps to prevent future abuses."
+U.S. Ambassador to the United Nations Nikki Haley later issued a statement calling on Chechen authorities to "immediately investigate these allegations, hold anyone involved accountable, and take steps to prevent future abuses."

 Despite international condemnation, the persecution of gay and bisexual men in Chechnya continues.
 The United States should work with the international community to develop a coordinated response to the crisis, ensuring the safety of the victims and accountability for the perpetrators of these egregious human rights violations.
-In addition, the U.S. should engage in efforts to relocate these men to safety – both by assisting them in travel to safer countries and by providing opportunities for them to come to the United States.
+In addition, the United States should engage in efforts to relocate these men to safety—both by assisting them in travel to safer countries and by providing opportunities for them to come to the United States.